suresh-vipperla-personal/numbers-in-words/README.md

-# printing numbers in words
+# Printing numbers in words using:

 - scala 2.12.8
 - gradle wrapper 5.4.1